vonglasow/atoum-documentation/source/en/asserters/float.inc.rst

 isNearlyEqualTo
 ===============

-``isNearlyEqualTo`` checks that the float is approximatively equal to the value it receives as an argument.
+``isNearlyEqualTo`` checks that the float is approximately equal to the value received as an argument.

 Indeed, in computer science, decimal numbers are managed in a way that does not allow for accurate comparisons without the use of specialized tools.
 Try for example to run the following command: